ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 Please excuse the sub-optimal syntax highlighting of UltiSnips snippet code blocks throughout this article.
 This website is created with Hugo, which uses [Chroma](https://github.com/alecthomas/chroma) for syntax highlighting.
-At the time of writing, Chroma does not support the UltiSnips snippet language (see here for the [current list of supported languages](https://github.com/alecthomas/chroma#supported-languages)), and so the snippet code looks meh.
+At the time of writing, Chroma does not support the UltiSnips snippet language (see here for the [current list of supported languages](https://github.com/alecthomas/chroma#supported-languages)) and I have not implemented a custom UltiSnips lexer, so the snippet code looks meh.
 For lack of a better option, I shuffle between plain text and YAML (ha!), which at least highlights comments and leaves the rest of the text alone.
 Neither option is particularly satisfactory, but that's life.
 {{< /details >}}